agabor/docs/_includes/arduino/getting-started.md

 }
 ```

-After this, all calls to the Parse Server will use the specified app.
+After this, all calls to the MSG Server will use the specified app.

-In order for the Arduino device to know where the Parse server is located, specify the URL in your `setup` function:
+In order for the Arduino device to know where the MSG server is located, specify the URL in your `setup` function:

 ```cpp
 void setup() {